james2doyle/raylib-luajit-generated/README.md

 ##### PROS:

-- Single file (except for the compiled Raylib binaries/libraries and the header)
+- Simple lua files (except for the compiled Raylib binaries/libraries/header)
 - Works as an actual lib instead of a runner
 - No build required in order to use this
 - Really easy to update